kenjis/codeigniter-ss-twig/README.md

 $this->load->library('twig', $config);
 ~~~

-If your filter explicitly outputs HTML code, you will want the raw output to be printed.
+If your function explicitly outputs HTML code, you will want the raw output to be printed.
 In such a case, use `functions_safe`, and you have to make sure the output of the function is XSS free.

 ### Reference